-Retain position of tool tip when positioning tilted axes (TCPM): M128 (Option 9)
+Retain position of the tool tip during the positioning of tilting axes (TCPM): M128 (option 9)

 If the inclination angle of the tool changes, this results in an offset of the tool tip compared to the nominal position.
-The control does not compensate this offset.
-If the operator does not consider this deviation for the NC program, machining will occur with an offset.
+The control does not compensate for this offset.
+If the operator does not take this deviation into account in the NC program, offset machining is executed.